yangjibruce/Jellyfinmoreplayer/README.md

 `<script type="text/javascript" src="jellyfinmoreplayer.js"></script>`

-- Restart the Jellyfin server
+- Restart the Jellyfin server.
+Sometimes, modifications may not take effect immediately and require refreshing the client browser cache.

 ## Installation Method 2: Tampermonkey Userscript

-- Install the Tampermonkey extension in your browser
+- Install the Tampermonkey extension in your browser.

-- Create a new userscript and paste the contents of jellyfinmoreplayer.js into it
+- Create a new userscript and paste the contents of jellyfinmoreplayer.js into it.

-- Save the script and ensure it is enabled
+- Save the script and ensure it is enabled.

-Note: Please make sure restart the service after completing the changes.